Generalized linear model: Intuition

 Ordinary linear regression predicts the expected value of a given unknown quantity (the response variable, a random variable) as a linear combination of a set of observed values (predictors).
 This implies that a constant change in a predictor leads to a constant change in the response variable (i.e. a linear-response model).
 This is appropriate when the response variable can vary, to a good approximation, indefinitely in either direction, or more generally for any quantity that only varies by a relatively small amount compared to the variation in the predictive variables, e.g. human heights.

 However, these assumptions are inappropriate for some types of response variables.
 For example, in cases where the response variable is expected to be always positive and varying over a wide range, constant input changes lead to geometrically (i.e. exponentially) varying, rather than constantly varying, output changes.
 As an example, suppose a linear prediction model learns from some data (perhaps primarily drawn from large beaches) that a 10 degree temperature decrease would lead to 1,000 fewer people visiting the beach.
-This model is unlikely to generalize well over different sized beaches.
-More specifically, the problem is that if you use the model to predict the new attendance with a temperature drop of 10 for a beach that regularly receives 50 beachgoers, you would predict an impossible attendance value of −950.
+This model is unlikely to generalize well over differently-sized beaches.
+More specifically, the problem is that if the model is used to predict the new attendance with a temperature drop of 10 for a beach that regularly receives 50 beachgoers, it would predict an impossible attendance value of −950.
 Logically, a more realistic model would instead predict a constant rate of increased beach attendance (e.g. an increase of 10 degrees leads to a doubling in beach attendance, and a drop of 10 degrees leads to a halving in attendance).
 Such a model is termed an exponential-response model (or log-linear model, since the logarithm of the response is predicted to vary linearly).